VoxelTek/microbit_multivoice/README.md

 # microbit_multivoice
- A multiple voice simulator for the Micro:Bit, written in Python.
+ ALPHA - A multiple voice simulator for the Micro:Bit, written in Python.